 PRE-REQUISITE: This exercise assumes that you can connect to an existing database in order to document it.
-Please refer to "Reverse-Engineering an Existing Database" in ER/Studio's Help for explicit setup details if needed.
+Please refer to "Reverse-Engineering an Existing Database" in ER/Studio® Data Architect Help for explicit setup details if needed.
 If you cannot connect to an existing database, you can still generate documentation from the installed sample models.
-Skip steps 1 through 7 below, which relate to reverse-engineering, and begin at step 8 after opening a sample model included with ER/Studio.
+Skip steps 1 through 7 below which relate to in reverse-engineering and begin at 8 after opening a sample model included with ER/Studio® Data Architect.